Malkiz/malkiz.github.io/docs/_posts/2025-08-15-blog-comments.md

 That said, it turns out adding a comments section to a Jekyll website is not so simple.

 A Jekyll site is a static site.
-That means that during the deployment process (which runs via Github Actions every time I push a new commit to the repo - see [How Blog]({% post_url 2025-05-16-how-blog %}) for details) we create all the static files of the website and upload them to somewhere to be served statically.
+That means that during the deployment process (which runs via Github Actions every time I push a new commit to the repo) we create all the static files of the website and upload them to somewhere to be served statically.

 This process doesn't really lend itself to having comments, because adding a comment is not a new commit, which means it doesn't trigger a new deployment.